Eiffel Tower in Paris

 Practical Tips for Your Visit to Honfleur

 Honfleur makes a good home base for a few days while you tour the area.
-We stayed at the Hôtel L’Ecrin, a lovely old mansion house set in beautiful gardens that included a pool.
+We stayed at the Hôtel L’Ecrin, a lovely old mansion set in beautiful gardens that include a pool.
 Free parking was a bonus as was the location of the hotel, an easy stroll to the harbor.

 For more about traveling around and enjoying Normandy, see my post Top Normandy Sights to Excite Art & History Lovers.

-#2: Côte de Granit Rose, Brittany
+#2: Côte de granit rose, Brittany

 The thirty-kilometer stretch of pink granite rocks twisted into fantastic shapes is considered one of the most outstanding coastlines in Europe.
-The marriage of pink rocks with turquoise ocean has inspired many artists, notably the French surrealist artist Yves Tanguy (1900-1955).

-The Côte de Granit Rose in northern Brittany is a delight for the senses.
+The Côte de granit rose in northern Brittany is a delight for the senses.

 The last time we were in the area, a violent windstorm reminded us how nature is her own best artist, using wind and water to sculpt the rocks into such fantastic shapes.